 How do you control attacks from aphids on roses?
 Here’s the scene!

 It’s springtime, and after a long weekend, coffee in hand, you visit your heirloom rose bush collection.
 All your eyes see are the flower buds of your beautiful roses covered with aphids, including the Knock Out roses.

-It is not in a small area or in small numbers but overnight it appears the entire aphid population attacked your rose garden.
+It is not in a small area or in small numbers, but overnight, the entire aphid population attacked your rose garden.

 - Distorted and crippled flowers

 - Leaves and stems get covered with sooty mold as the aphids excrete a sweet, sticky substance called honeydew all over even the undersides of leaves.

 - A plant that attracts ants, which protects and farms aphids

 - Gnarled and curled leaves

 - An entire rose bush plant with less vigor

 The first questions many new to battling aphid attacks are:

 - Where do you start in the control of rose aphids?

 - What chemical or natural sprays will get rid of the aphids?

 - What natural enemies will eat aphids lunching on the rose bushes?